logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 )
 ```

-Assuming, the feature group was partitioned by a daily event time column, for example the features are updated with a daily batch job, the feature store will only have to list and read the files in the directories of those
+Assuming the feature group was partitioned by a daily event time column, for example, the features are updated with a daily batch job, the feature store will only have to
-six months that are being queried.
+list and read the files in the directories of those six months that are being queried.

 !!! danger "Too granular event time columns"
     An event time column which is too granular, such as a timestamp, shouldn't be used as partition key.
+    For example, a streaming pipeline generating features where the event time includes seconds, and therefore almost all
-    Granular partition keys lead to many partition directories and small files, which are inefficient to query
+    event timestamps are unique can lead to many partition directories and small files, each of which contains only a few number of rows,
-    even with pushed down filters.
+    which are inefficient to query even with pushed down filters.

     A good practice are partition keys with at most daily granularity, if they are based on time.
+    Additionally, one can look at the size of a partition directory, which should be in the 100s of MB.

 Additionally, if you are commonly training models for different categories of your data, you can add another level of partitioning for this.
 That is, if the query contains
 an additional filter: